rmountjoy92/VectorCloud/README.md

 * view cube information provided by vector
 * added a button for vector to go pick up his cube (unreliable; will get better with next SDK release)
 * dock/undock vector from buttons on navbar
-* display version number provided by vector on navbar
+* display version number, ip address, and vector name provided by vector
 * stage mulitple robots commands via interactive form and bulk send commands to vector
-* SQLite database for storing commands, output, applications and users
+* SQLite database for storing data in tables
 * user authentication and registration, all routes are blocked unless user logs in
 * upload python scripts to server, save as application with name, description and picture, support files
 * edit and delete sdk apps
+* edit username & password
+* database integration for uploaded apps
+* welcome message and settings

 ## Soon
-* use try except blocks for running on Windows
 * develop RESTFUL API
 * add network state, pose, status output to status
 * add more buttons to home screen for more robot functions